 - One visitor to accompany a patient to an ambulatory visit

 - One visitor to accompany patients experiencing an emergency

-- One visitor only for a maternity patient in Labor and Delivery and Post-Partum
+- One visitor to accompany a maternity patient in Labor and Delivery and

 - One parent for each NICU patient